 Dealing with Delayed Onset Muscle Soreness

-So, you just started exercising again and you completed your first lower body workout with some squats, lunges, leg presses, hamstring curls, calf raises, and leg extensions.
+So, you just started exercising again, you wanted to Gain muscle with Skinny2Fit and you completed your first lower body workout with some squats, lunges, calf raises, and leg extensions.
 You experienced some “burn” during those exercises but the pain went away an hour or so after your workout.
 You go about your day, get a good night’s sleep, wake up the next morning and start to go downstairs to make a pot of coffee when… WHAM!
 “OUCH!!!”

 You no longer have control of your legs.
 You take that first step down the stairs and every inch of your quads, hamstrings and calves feel like someone beat you with a baseball bat while you were sleeping.
 And if walking down the stairs isn’t bad enough, you go to sit down on the toilet and… ZAP!
 “HOLY BAT CRAP, BAT MAN!”
 You’re wishing you had a handicap bar next to your toilet to help you get down… and up.
 Over the next two days, you struggle to lift one foot in front of the other.
 Stepping up and down curbs and getting in and out of your car are major feats.